Simply go to our home page, enter the address where you are registered to vote, and click "My Ballot."

 Many voter guides simply show you endorsements of specific candidates or candidate’s positions on specific issues instead of giving you the facts on all the issues and letting you decide. iVoterGuide doesn’t tell you who to vote for; instead, we give YOU the information so you can decide for yourself and educate others.

 The depth of research provided by iVoterGuide is unprecedented.
-We’ve searched through over 67 million donation records, track more than 1000 endorsing organizations and aggregate scorecard data from approximately 150 organizations for thousands of candidates across the nation.
+We’ve searched through over 67 million donation records and tracked more than 3,000 endorsing organizations and aggregate scorecard data from over 300 organizations for thousands of candidates across the nation.

 iVoterGuide is online and customized and can show you only the races on your ballot.
 We save you time and energy by having the information right at your fingertips whenever and wherever you need it.